ocampana/bentel/README.md

 code](pico_sdk_import.cmake) that integrates the SDK into the build.
 This usually requires that the path of the SDK is in the `PICO_SDK_PATH` environment variable, or it may be passed in as a `-D` command-line definition in the `cmake` command shown below.
-With one of these options, the SDK is integrated transparently when `cmake` is invoked.
 See the [docs](https://datasheets.raspberrypi.com/picow/connecting-to-the-internet-with-pico-w.pdf) for details.
 In the following, we will assume that `PICO_SDK_PATH` is set in the environment.